-Pupils can report an issue directly to a member of our Pastoral Team or Safeguarding Officers.
+Pupils can report an issue directly to a member of our Pastoral & Safeguarding Team.

 The 4 main providers of internet services have joined together to produce a useful website, Internet Matters, full of advice and information, including the setting of parental controls.
 It has sections for different age groups.